sagemath/trac_to_gh/Issue 6849.md

 # Issue 6849: port Sage to OS X 10.6

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6849

 Original creator: was